ipab-rad/lite6_ws/README.md

 docker compose -f docker-compose-servo-application.yaml up
 ```

-Note: the current set of configs leverage node constraints to deploy containers on specific devices in a Docker swarm, more details about this config will be provided as the repository moves from development to stable state.

-Note: in its current state, for visualization code to work one needs to run the foxglove bridge with
+Note: in its current state, for visualization code to work one needs to run the foxglove bridge on the host machine with

 ```
 ros2 run foxglove_bridge foxglove_bridge
 ```

+In future this bridge will be moved to a docker container and launched as a service with the application.

 Run example trajectory code:
 ```bash